FMF Studies of U.S. Public School Sex Segregation

 Despite evidence that single-sex classes are “educationally unsound,” numbers continue to grow

-The previous three-part FMF study State of Public School Sex Segregation in the United States (2007-2010) is based on responses from the 2006 and 2010 CRDCs and much more -- such as verification information from State Title IX coordinators.
-It documented 646 K-12 public schools with deliberate sex segregation including 564 coed schools with single-sex academic classes and 82 all- girl and all-boy single-sex public schools.
+The first FMF three-part study State of Public School Sex Segregation in the United States (2007-2010) (PDF) released in 2012 was based on responses from the 2006 and 2010 CRDCs and much more – such as verification information from State Title IX Coordinators.
+It documented 646 K-12 public schools with deliberate sex segregation including 564 coed schools with single-sex academic classes and 47 all-girl and 35 all-boy single-sex public schools.
 It also provided many examples of how schools violated legal prohibitions against sex discrimination.
 The three parts of the State of Public School Sex Segregation in the United States (2007-2010) follow:

 Part I: Patterns of K-12 Single-sex Public Education in the U.S. (PDF)